PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 TBC

 # Acknowledgements
-I gratefully acknowledge the support of the Apart Lab specifically Fazl (Kiko) Barez and Esben Kran.
+I gratefully acknowledge the support of the Apart Lab specifically Fazl Barez and Esben Kran.
 I am also thankful for Neel Nanda etc compiling a list of simple open Mechanistic Interpretability questions that a talented novice can make progress on, and so contribute to the field.